leon-i/LoR_Cardmaker/README.md

 ![image](https://user-images.githubusercontent.com/56734437/91615301-3cce5780-e951-11ea-9060-93e454866fef.png)

-User input for description/level condition is scanned by the `description_display.tsx` component.
+User input for description/level condition is scanned by the `DescriptionDisplay` component.
 Words denoted with special characters are given inline styling or converted to inline keyword images.
 As seen below, this is done by the `scanner()` function, which triggers the conversion when it detects that a user inputted word is wrapped in one `definers`.

 ``` javascript
 const scanner = (word : string, idx: number) => {